paneda/beauty/README.md

 Check documentation in respective framework how to add external libraries.

-As asio::io_context::run() is blocking, the code below uses a RTOS thread as its probably the best fit for most applications.
+As asio::io_context::run() is blocking, the code below uses a RTOS thread as this is probably the best fit for most applications.
 However if nothing else needs to run in loop(), the RTOS thread can be omitted and the code below can be simplified to the "standard" Arduino setup() and loop() concept.